-Panasonic is a name more readily associated with quality TVs and Blu-ray players, but the firm has finally moved into the highly competitive true wireless earbuds market with two pairs.
-The more expensive of those, the Panasonic RZ-S500W, feature noise-cancelling technology (unlike the other, more affordable RZ-S300W) and are the model we have on test here.
+Panasonic is a name more readily associated with quality TVs and Blu-ray players, but the firm has now moved into the highly competitive true wireless earbuds market with two pairs.
+The more expensive of those, the Panasonic RZ-S500W, feature noise-cancelling technology (unlike the other, more affordable RZ-S300W) and is the model we have on test here.

 The smooth, matte plastic earpieces and their case resist smudges from our fingerprints well.
 The case is pocketable and features a premium-feel set of three white LEDs for battery life.
 The magnets to keep the lid shut are perhaps a little weaker than we’d like, but provided you keep it in your bag or your pocket the earbuds should be fine.

 Inside each earpiece is an 8mm Neodymium driver, and the housings feature metallic accents around the circular top surface of each unit.
 Part of this visual flourish is a blue LED light, which flashes periodically when the headphones are paired and red when the buds are charging.
 At 21mm across and 31mm long, the housings are on the larger side, protruding a little from the ears when worn.
 The neck of each is angled ergonomically, but it is also fairly long – a consideration for those who aren’t used to more intrusive in-ears.